ropensci/RefManageR/README.md

 33. Read bibentries from clipboard
 98. duplicated() and anyDuplicated() function - use as.data.frame
 2. UpdateSingleAuthor function
+34. Make sure all functions use Date class, make sure print and format truncate to year

 ### Optional Additional Ideas
 * Make sure unicode handled properly?
 Unicode_alphabetic_tokenizer function in Unicode pkg